Laura Millar's Blog

 |Posted on 20 January, 2017 at 15:55||comments (5)|

 As a guest lecturer I was asked to teach this workshop for Fareham College Level 3 Production Arts Students.
 It is very hard to find information on this so I've decided to share the workshop with you...
 Some of the students used single wire taped and twined together...
 I have only photographed the sample I made which used chicken wire.
-The college didn't have any smooth weft hair strips to cover th...Read Full Post »
+The college didn'...Read Full Post »